North Vancouver Hearing Clinic

 Meet Our Supporting Staff

-Fiona joined the North Vancouver team in May 2015 as a Customer Care Representative after deciding to embark on a new adventure, relocating from Kildare, Ireland.
-In Ireland, she worked as a team at the Dublin hospital and enjoyed helping others.
+Fiona joined the North Vancouver team in May 2015 after deciding to embark on a new adventure.
+Relocating from Kildare, Ireland where she worked at a Dublin hospital and enjoyed helping others.
 She became an Audiometric Technician in June 2016 and hopes to use her extensive work experience to continue to grow within NexGen Hearing.
-In her spare time, she enjoys being outdoors, hiking, camping and skiing in the winter!
+In September 2020, she began studying to be a Hearing Aid Practitioner at MacEwan University.
+In her spare time, she enjoys being outdoors, hiking, camping, and skiing in the winter!

 Free Hearing Test